Simma37/energy-simulation/AI Prompt.md

 ## 3. Data Loading and Configuration
 Input Files:

-- Wind Production: ´input/{zone_id}_Wind_Production.csv´ with columns ´"Dato_Id"´ (date) and `"Produksjon [MWh]"`.
+- Wind Production: `input/{zone_id}_Wind_Production.csv` with columns `"Dato_Id"` (date) and `"Produksjon [MWh]"`.

-Consumption: input/{zone_id}_Consumption.csv with either a "Date" column and "Daily_Consumption" or sequential "Daily_Consumption" values.
+- Consumption: `input/{zone_id}_Consumption.csv` with either a `"Date"` column and `"Daily_Consumption"` or sequential `"Daily_Consumption"` values.

-Hydro Inflow: input/{zone_id}_Effective_Inflow.csv with column "T_Gj.snitt" (weekly average inflow; converted to daily values).
+- Hydro Inflow: `input/{zone_id}_Effective_Inflow.csv` with column `"T_Gj.snitt"` (weekly average inflow; converted to daily values).

-Optional Reservoir Fill Levels: input/{zone_id}_Reservoir_Fill_Level.csv with a week column (e.g., "Uke") and year-specific fill data to interpolate daily fill percentages.
+- Optional Reservoir Fill Levels: `input/{zone_id}_Reservoir_Fill_Level.csv` with a week column (e.g., `"Uke"`) and year-specific fill data to interpolate daily fill percentages.

-Date Range:
+**Date Range:**

-Simulation start date is taken either from command-line arguments or from DEFAULT_START_DATE in config.py.
+Simulation start date is taken either from command-line arguments or from ``DEFAULT_START_DATE` in `config.py`.

-The simulation runs for a number of days set by DEFAULT_SIMULATION_DAYS (or overridden via arguments).
+The simulation runs for a number of days set by `DEFAULT_SIMULATION_DAYS` (or overridden via arguments).

-Error Handling:
+**Error Handling:**

 Missing files or data for a day are logged and replaced with default values.

-4. Balancing Algorithm Details
+## 4. Balancing Algorithm Details
 Phases:

-Local Wind Production:

-Immediately satisfy demand using wind; record surplus as export.
+1. Local Wind Production: Immediately satisfy demand using wind; record surplus as export.

-First Import Phase:

-For zones with unmet demand, attempt to import energy from neighboring zones (direct or two-hop) from suppliers that are above their hydro_force_export threshold.
+2. First Import Phase: For zones with unmet demand, attempt to import energy from neighboring zones (direct or two-hop) from suppliers that are above their hydro_force_export threshold.

-Local Hydro Production:

-Produce hydro energy locally to meet remaining demand.
+3. Local Hydro Production: Produce hydro energy locally to meet remaining demand.

-Second Import Phase:

-For any residual unmet demand, attempt imports from all suppliers with extra capacity (ignoring the force export threshold).
+4. Second Import Phase: For any residual unmet demand, attempt imports from all suppliers with extra capacity (ignoring the force export threshold).

-Record Unmet Demand:
+5. Record Unmet Demand:

 Any remaining deficit is logged as unmet demand.

-Two-Hop Routing:
+**Two-Hop Routing:**

-A helper function import_from_neighbors is used to collect candidates from both one-hop and (if enabled) two-hop routes.
+A helper function `import_from_neighbors` is used to collect candidates from both one-hop and (if enabled) two-hop routes.

 The parameter enable_two_hop allows turning off two-hop routing if desired.

-Transfer records are generated with a "hops" key (1 or 2), and for two-hop transfers, the "transit_zone" is recorded along with details of connections used.
+Transfer records are generated with a `"hops"` key (1 or 2), and for two-hop transfers, the `"transit_zone"` is recorded along with details of connections used.

-Water Balance:
+**Water Balance:**

 Hydro water used is computed from total hydro production (local plus exported) divided by the efficiency.

-The reservoir storage is updated daily by subtracting water used and adding daily inflow, then clamped between hydro_min and hydro_max.
+The reservoir storage is updated daily by subtracting water used and adding daily inflow, then clamped between `hydro_min` and `hydro_max`.

 ## 5. Aggregated Daily Summary and Metrics
 For each simulation day, the Simulator must:

-Record detailed per-zone metrics (wind, demand, local production, imported energy, exported energy, unmet demand, water used).
+- Record detailed per-zone metrics (wind, demand, local production, imported energy, exported energy, unmet demand, water used).

-Compute an aggregated daily summary that separates imports into Phase 1 and Phase 2 (by summing transfer records with hops == 1 and hops == 2, respectively) and aggregates total wind used, local hydro production, total demand, and unmet demand.
+- Compute an aggregated daily summary that separates imports into `Phase 1` and `Phase 2` (by summing transfer records with `hops == 1` and `hops == 2`, respectively) and aggregates total wind used, local hydro production, total demand, and unmet demand.

 ## 6. Visualization
 The visualization module must include functions to: